 The box dimensions, stated by a supplier, refer to the internal (usable) dimensions of the carton.

-Boxed-Up supply a range of various sized boxes, which can seem daunting when you are unsure which size box you need.
+We supply a range of various sized boxes, and undertstand this can be daunting when you are unsure which size box you need.
 In order to find the right box for your needs, you will need to determine how large your product(s) will be that you wish to house in the same box.

-Firstly we suggest measuring your goods.
-It is good practice to measure your goods in the same way as manufacturers; Length x width x Height.
+Firstly, we suggest measuring your goods.
+It is good practice to measure your goods in the same way as manufacturers; length x width x height.
 This will make it easier for you when determining and picking a stock box size.
-It is also perhaps a good idea to think of other layouts of your products, as this can bring up other stock box options which may be suitable.
+It's also perhaps a good idea to think of other layouts of your products, as this can bring up other stock box options which may be suitable.

 When choosing your box remember that bubble wrap, foam chips and other protective packaging material will add to the space needed.
 They are also great void fillers, if your box is slightly too large.
 It is best to select a box which is slightly larger in all 3 dimensions to allow room for the protective padding.

 Ideally the best packaged goods are those which sit snugly inside the box, meaning minimal movement of your goods during transit.

 A standard corrugated board is made up of two main components; linear board and corrugated fluted paper.
 The sheet of fluted paper is sandwiched between the outside and inner liner which is then glued to the flat liner paper from scratch.

 When searching for a corrugated case you will generally see a description of the board as Z125KT - this is a shorthand way of writing the board grade, paper weight and fluting size.
 Here’s what the breakdown means: